DanielDaCosta/HeartDisease-Classification/README.md

 ## Excecution

 The path to the csv file: *Mission_Prediction_Dataset.csv*, should be added in the function pd.read_csv("*Add path here*"), line 21.
-The python file 'Daniel_Prediction.py' just have to be executed with all the needed libraries.
-The output contains the following figures.
+The python file 'Daniel_Prediction.py' just have to be executed with all the needed libraries, Python 3.7 was used.
+The output contains the following figures, 16 in total.
 Comment the last line of the code, line 166, if the figures do not want to be displayed:

-* Distributions graphs of each feature
+* Distributions graphs of each feature (thirtenn figures)
 * Histogram of the output data
 * Correlation Matrix
 * Neural Network Loss function of training and test sets